François Ruffin

 François Marcel Joseph Bernard Ruffin ([fʁɑ̃swa maʁsɛl ʒozɛf bɛʁnaʁ ʁyfɛ̃]; born 18 October 1975) is a French journalist, filmmaker, author and politician.
-The founder and editor-in-chief of the satirical quarterly Fakir, he is best-known for directing the film Merci patron!
-(2016) as well as for playing an instrumental role in the formation of the Nuit debout movement in France.
+The editor-in-chief of the satirical quarterly Fakir, which he founded, he is best known for directing the 2016 film Merci patron! as well as for playing an instrumental role in the formation of the Nuit debout movement in France.

-He has been a member of the National Assembly since 2017, representing Somme's first constituency.
-Ahead of the 2017 legislative election, Ruffin created the regional political party Picardie Debout ("Arise Picardy") and ran as its sole candidate, with the initial support of La France Insoumise, Europe Ecology – The Greens and the French Communist Party in the first round, and that of the Socialist Party's candidate in the second round.
-Once elected, he joined the parliamentary group of La France Insoumise, and is de facto associated with the political party.
+Ruffin has held the seat for Somme's 1st constituency in the National Assembly since 2017.
+Ahead of the 2017 legislative election, he created the regional political party Picardie Debout ("Arise Picardy") and ran as its sole candidate, with the initial support of La France Insoumise, Europe Ecology – The Greens and the French Communist Party in the first round, before that of the Socialist Party's candidate in the second round.
+Upon his election, he joined the La France Insoumise group; becoming de facto associated with that political party, although often dissenting from its mainstream.

+Ruffin was a central organizer of the New Popular Front alliance formed for the 2024 legislative election.
+During the campaign, he broke ties with La France Insoumise and Jean-Luc Mélenchon amidst a "purge" of key party members, and, after being narrowly re-elected, joined the Ecologist Group in the National Assembly.

 Life and career

 Ruffin was born in Calais on 18 October 1975, and grew up in Amiens.
 His father worked for the French vegetable processing company Bonduelle and his mother was a housewife.
 Ruffin was educated at a private Catholic lycée, the Jesuit institute Lycée la Providence, alongside Emmanuel Macron who was two years his junior.

-In 1999 Ruffin founded an ultra-leftist newspaper called Fakir, and the following year entered journalism school at the Centre de formation des journalistes in Paris.
+In 1999, Ruffin founded an ultra-leftist newspaper called Fakir, and the following year entered journalism school at the Centre de formation des journalistes in Paris.
 In 2003 he published a book, Les Petits Soldats du journalisme, in which he drew on his experiences at journalism school.
 He was critical of the method by which journalists are trained, arguing that it leaves no room for political engagement or for critical opposition to capitalism.

 Ruffin's investigative journalism work has focused on the behaviour of multinational companies.
 He has developed a technique for questioning the CEO's of these companies.
 He buys shares in the company and then attends the shareholders' annual general meeting, this being often the only way a journalist is able to make contact with the CEO.
 He has published his work in Le Monde diplomatique as well as in the pages of Fakir; he has also reported for the France Inter radio programme Là-bas si j'y suis.